topper3418/led-hub/next.md

- need to troubleshoot the frontend. it appears that the data being stored when the devices are pinged is not being saved. need to address this
+[ ] need to make it so its visible when a strip is disconnected [ ] need to integrate environment variables in all places [ ] update docker files to use environment variables and have dev and prod builds and such [ ] deploy and start replicating strips.